 - To skillet, add bread.
 Sprinkle berries over top of bread and allow some to naturally fall in between cubes of bread.

-- In a bowl, whisk together the milk, heavy cream, eggs, vanilla extract, cinnamon, nutmeg, salt, sugar and lemon zest.
+- In a bowl, whisk together the milk, whipping cream, eggs, vanilla extract, cinnamon, nutmeg, salt, sugar and lemon zest.

 - Carefully remove from the oven and let cool for 30 minutes before serving.
-Serve warm with whipped cream or vanilla ice cream.ย Enjoy!Note: Bread pudding is best enjoyed freshly made.
-However, any leftovers can be properly stored in an airtight container in the fridge and used within 3 to 4 days, reheating when ready to enjoy.
+Serve warm with whipped cream or vanilla ice cream.
+Enjoy!Note: Bread pudding is best enjoyed freshly made.
+However, any leftovers can be properly stored in an airtight container in the fridge and used within 3 to 4 days.
+Reheat before serving.

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.